appacademy/uber_slack/README.md

 #### Encounter issues?

-If you encounter any kind of issue, you can simply report it on github or discuss on our [Slack Channel](https://uber-on-slack.slack.com)
+If you encounter any kind of issue, you can simply report it on github<!--  or discuss on our  -->
+[Slack Channel](https://uber-on-slack.slack.com)

 ## License